coimbrastudios/framework/Documentation~/Actor.md

 ## Implementing Actors

-To implement a new settings you only need to:
+To implement a new actor you only need to:

 - Inherit from [Actor].
 - (Optional) Override `OnInitialize` for one-time initialization.
 This is called as soon that the objects gets instantiated.